Antigonish, Nova Scotia, Canada

 ANTH 112: Introduction to Socio-cultural Anthropology

-(CRN 14036) Socio-cultural anthropology involves the comparative study of societies throughout the world.
+(Spring CRN ) Socio-cultural anthropology involves the comparative study of societies throughout the world.
 Students will learn how societies differ from each other, as well as observing similarities among them.
 The course surveys traditional ways of understanding cultures while incorporating current insights and research.
 Topics include diverse political and economic systems, kinship patterns, religion, forms of ethnic and gender identity, health and medicine, development and migration.
 Department foci relating to First Nations, development and general anthropology are introduced.
-Credit will be granted for only one of ANTH 112 or ANTH 110.
 Three credits.

 AQUA 101: Introduction to Freshwater Systems and Resources

-(CRN 14037/Lab 14084) This course introduces freshwater ecosystems and the links between human water use and freshwater resources.
-Students are aked to consider water-related challenges such as climate change, population growth/demand, eutrophication, and pollution.
+(Spring CRN /Lab ) This course introduces freshwater ecosystems and the links between human water use and freshwater resources.
+Students are asked to consider water-related challenges such as climate change, population growth/demand, eutrophication, and pollution.
 Topics include water as a unique substance, ecological principles, management practices, governance, groundwater, lakes and rivers.
 Lab and all field trip components are remote-home based.
 Credit will be granted for only one of AQUA 101 or AQUA 100.
 Three credits.

 ART 259: Introductory Filmmaking